mykter/afl-training/quickstart/README.md

 Running the docker image locally
 -----------------------------------

-See the "Running locally" section of docker/README.md
+See the "Running locally" section of docker/README.md, then skip to the Building AFL section.

 Setting up your own machine manually
 ---------------------------------------